 Pertinent Information and Definitions

-The project display should show the following and may include a paper with more information.
+The project display should show the following:

 - A working robot or sub-assembly or, if software, the working software should be presented